Welcome Campus Network

 Members can access exclusive resources (coming soon), including presentations and resources shared from guest speakers; resources, tools, and trainings developed by the SHERR consortium; and tools and materials shared by other WCN members.

 Welcome Campus Networks invites a number of national, state, and local officials, advocates, newcomers, and practitioners to present on current opportunities, trends, experiences, and events in refugee resettlement.
-View the WCN fall 2023 meetings schedule.
+View the WCN meeting schedule.

 SHERR Resources

 The Supporting Higher Education in Refugee Resettlement (SHERR) program hosted a two-day National Workshop, “Higher Education and Refugee Resettlement: Partners in Action,” on November 8-9, 2023, held in person at the University of Maryland, in College Park, with the university as the campus host.
 The workshop brought together leaders, experts, and practitioners from across the U.S. to share information, learn, connect, and develop strategies for advancing the role of colleges and universities in the resettlement and welcoming of student and non-student refugees using campus resources and community collaboration.
-Read the SHERR press release.
+Learn more here, including viewing the workshop summary report.

 Partner Resources